Chymyst/chymyst-core/docs/chymyst01.md

 ## Order of reactions and nondeterminism

-When a reaction site has so many waiting molecules that several different reactions could start, the runtime engine will choose at random the reaction that will actually be scheduled to start.
+When a reaction site has so many waiting molecules that several different reactions could start, the runtime engine will make a choice as to which reaction will actually be scheduled to start.
-Each candidate reaction has an equal chance of starting.

 The next figure shows a possibility of different reactions starting at a reaction site.
 In this example, the soup contains one copy of the `counter()` molecule, one copy of `incr()`, and one copy of `decr()`.